 US regulations (FDA)

 In the United States, the Food and Drug Administration (FDA) considers salicylic acid an active ingredient in acne treatments.
-It is regulated under the OTC (Over-The-Counter) Monographs, which set out the conditions for its use:
+It is regulated under the Over-The-Counter (OTC) Monographs, which set the conditions for its use:

-- Specific labeling requirement to prevent irritation risks.
+- Specific labeling is required to prevent the risk of irritation.

 These standards ensure that salicylic acid is used safely, without risk to consumers.